 Are you curious to know more about art galleries and museums?
-Have you ever wondered how exhibitions are created?
+Have you ever wondered how exhibitions are created or how new information is learned about a work of art?
 Would you like to learn more about being a curator and other museum careers?

-If so, we invite you to apply for the 2014 Art Curatorial Summer Academy.
+If so, we invite you to apply for the 2015 Curatorial Summer Academy.
 During this one-week academy learn about art curation and the role curators play in a museum through:

 Established in 2013, The Andrew W. Mellon Undergraduate Curatorial Fellowship Program aims to make a critical impact on American art museums by expanding the diversity of their curatorial staff.
 The program, which will provide specialized training in the curatorial field for students across the United States from diverse backgrounds, will be implemented at The Nelson-Atkins Museum of Art and the following partnering institutions: The Art Institute of Chicago, The High Museum of Art, Atlanta, The Los Angeles County Museum of Art; and The Museum of Fine Arts Houston.
 The program supports two components: the Summer Academy and the Undergraduate Curatorial Fellowship Program.